Hugo-COLLIN/SaveMyPhind-conversation-exporter/src/assets/updateNotes.md

 # Update notes
+# 2.5.4
+🎉 Reached 1000 users!
+Thank you all for using this extension!
+I'm glad to see that it's useful for you.
+If you have any feedback or feature request, feel free to contact me at [hcollin.dev@gmail.com](mailto:hcollin.dev@gmail.com).

+🛸 Some export errors fixed
+Fixed some export errors on Phind and Perplexity due to interface changes.
+Here we go again!

+🧩 Changes under the hood
+Huge code refactoring to make the extension more robust and easier to maintain.

 # 2.5.2
 🤯 Fix Perplexity broken export (#5)
 Perplexity is constantly changing its interface, so I try to keep up...